mmarx/milkman/README.md

 conexp format, and exports to Burmeister format.

 ## Setup
+cabal install --only-dependencies
+cabal configure
-cabal configure && cabal build
+cabal build

 It might be a good idea to use hsenv as a build environment.